w1tw0lf/Unifi-Device-info/README.md

 shell_command:
   reboot_unifi_ap: bash /config/shell/unifi_ap_reboot.sh
 ```
 PS: command works via host, but not in home assistant.
 Will have to figure this out.
-Needs `sshpass`
+Needs `sshpass` in home assistant

 ```